learnbyexample/100_page_python_intro/100_page_python_intro.md

 'Python'
 ```

 Since `list` is a mutable data type, you can modify the object after initialization.
-You can either change a single element or multiple elements using slicing notation.
+You can either change a single element or use slicing notation to modify multiple elements.

 ```ruby
 >>> nums = [1, 4, 6, 22, 3, 5]